-Consequently, the maximum photosynthetic efficiency occurs a few hours after the maximum gene expression level (Fig. 38-B).
+.
 For example, the early increase in gene expression at the beginning of the night, observed in genes encoding components of the Oxygen Evolving Complex PSII subunits O, P and Q (PsbO, ostta14g00150; PsbP, ostta14g02630; PsbQ, ostta16g01620), among others, (Fig. 37-B) resulted in a corresponding increase in protein abundance and Fv/Fm values during the second half of the night with a ~4 h offset (Fig. 38-B).

-Rhythmic profiles with a 12-hour period (two peaks every 24 hours) are observed not only in Fv/Fm but also in the gene expression profiles under the winter photoperiod (Fig. 38-B).
+Rhythmic profiles with a 12-hour period (two peaks every 24 hours) were observed not only in Fv/Fm but also in the gene expression profiles under the winter photoperiod (Fig. 38-B).
 Profiles with two peaks under SD conditions were found in genes such as Protein Electron Transfer C (PetC, ostta01g06610), Ferredoxin (Fd, ostta17g00310) and ATPase delta subunit (ATPD, ostta07g01350) coding for key components of Cytochrome b6f, Photosystem I and ATP Synthase (Fig. 37-B).
-These genes constitute examples of the emergence of two peaks under SD conditions (Fig. 26-A), one induced by the photoperiod maintained only under LL and the other one induced by the skotoperiod maintained only under DD.
-Specifically in photosynthesis, one expression peak occurs during the early morning, enhancing photosynthetic efficiency during the hours of maximum irradiance.
-The second expression peak takes place during the night, inducing the anticipation of the photosynthetic machinery before sunrise.
-These findings suggest that the response of the photosynthetic machinery in anticipation to the photoperiod is transcriptionally regulated in Ostreococcus tauri and likely stablished since early in the green lineage.
+These genes constitute examples of the emergence of two peaks under SD conditions (Fig. 26-A), one induced by the photoperiod, maintained only under LL, and the other one induced by the skotoperiod, maintained only under DD.
+Specifically in photosynthesis, one expression peak occurred during the early morning, enhancing photosynthetic efficiency during the hours of maximum irradiance.
+The second expression peak took place during the night, inducing the anticipation of the photosynthetic machinery before sunrise.
+These findings suggest that the response of the photosynthetic machinery in anticipation to the photoperiod is transcriptionally regulated in Ostreococcus tauri and likely was established early in the green lineage.

-In general, genes involved in photosynthesis electron transport chain and Calvin cycle are consistently expressed early in the morning, under both summer and winter photoperiods (Fig. 37-B).
+In general, genes involved in photosynthesis electron transport chain and Calvin cycle were consistently expressed early in the morning, under both summer and winter photoperiods (Fig. 37-B).
 The expression of those genes seems to be unaffected by the photoperiod, since it has been also observed in Ostreococcus under a neutral photoperiod, consisting in 12h of light and 12h of dark cycles (Monnier et al., 2010).
 In fact, genes coding for key components on the Calvin Cycle such as Glyceraldehyde-3-phosphate dehydrogenase A (GAPDHA, ostta01g01560) and Fructose-1,6-bisphosphate aldolase (FBA, ostta01g03040) are examples of bona fide circadian genes exhibiting rhythmicity under both summer and winter photoperiods, as well as free-running conditions of constant light and constant darkness (Table bonafide?).

-Not only the genes coding for PSI, PSII and antenna complexes exhibit 12 h period expression profiles during winter photoperiod.
-Numerous genes, involved in Calvin cycle and starch metabolism exhibit these expression profiles as well (Fig. 37-B).
-It suggests that the transcriptomically regulated anticipation to the short light hours during winter photoperiod affected all processes related with photosynthesis, including not only the electron transport chain but also the Calvin cycle and starch metabolism.
+Not only the genes coding for PSI, PSII and antenna complexes exhibited 12 h period expression profiles during winter photoperiod.
+Numerous genes, involved in Calvin cycle and starch metabolism exhibited these expression profiles as well (Fig. 37-B).
+It suggested that the transcriptional regulated anticipation to the short light hours during winter photoperiod affected all processes related with photosynthesis, including not only the electron transport chain but also the Calvin cycle and starch metabolism.